 In the next section, we will explore the must-have features of e-learning marketplaces.

-The Top Features of E-Learning Marketplaces
+10 Must-Have Features of Educational Marketplaces

 A successful learning management platform offers learners and educators unique value.
 Yet, there are some mandatory features that users now expect from learning marketplaces.

 Best online training platforms have easy registration and account access.
 The fastest way to enable it is by using their social media accounts such as Facebook, Twitter, and LinkedIn.

 Platform users should be able to set up their profiles.
 Depending on their roles (student, teacher, trainer) the platform should request different personal information and user details.